 It is extremely healthy as it is rich in vitamins A, B1, B2, calcium, magnesium, iron.

-It has a distinctive flavour, which however agrees with today's taste quests...
+It has a distinctive flavour, which however agrees with today's taste quests.

-In the recipe that follows it is used in a very modern and intercultural way by integrating the traditional Cypriot carob-toffee to the international muffin!
+In the recipe that follows, the modern and intercultural way integrate the traditional Cypriot carob-toffee transforming it to the international

+400gr flour

-400gr flour 100gr carob-toffee (plus 50gr to decorate) 1 tsp vanilla 2 tsp grated cinnamon 4 tsp BP (baking powder) 150gr butter 2 eggs 300ml milk
+100gr carob-toffee (plus 50gr to decorate)

+1 tbsp vanilla

+2 tbsp grated cinnamon

+4 tbsp baking powder

+150gr butter

+2 eggs

+300ml milk

-Preheat the oven at 180 degrees Celsius.
+Preheat the oven at 180° C.

 In a blender beat 100gr flour with 100gr carobtoffee until it becomes like powder.